BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 This year has already been marked as the year of “big data” in the cloud, with major PaaS players, such as Amazon, Google, Heroku, IBM and Microsoft, getting a lot of publicity.
-But which providers actually offer the most complete Apache Hadoop implementations
+But which providers actually offer the most complete Apache Hadoop implementations in the public cloud?

 It’s becoming clear that Apache Hadoop, along with HDFS, MapReduce, Hive, Pig and other subcomponents, are gaining momentum for big data analytics as enterprises increasingly adopt Platform as a Service (PaaS) cloud models for enterprise data warehousing.
 To indicate Hadoop has matured and is ready for use in production analytics cloud environments, the Apache Foundation upgraded to Hadoop v1.0.